replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/host-preflights.md

 #### Weave

-These checks only run on installs with Weave:
+These checks only run on installations with Weave:

 * All existing nodes in the cluster can be reached on TCP port 6783.
 * TCP ports 6781, 6782 and 6783 are available on the current host.

 #### Rook

-These checks only run on installs with Rook:
+These checks only run on installations with Rook:

-* If using block storage, check that at least one block device is available with a minimum size of 10GiB.
+* If using block storage, checks that at least one block device is available with a minimum size of 10GiB.
-* If using Rook version 1.0.4 or 1.0.4-14.2.21, check that /opt/replicated/rook has at least 10GiB and is less than 80% full.
-(Warn when less than 25GiB available.)
+* If using Rook version 1.0.4 or 1.0.4-14.2.21, checks that /opt/replicated/rook has at least 10GiB and is less than 80% full.
+(Warn when less than 25GiB is available.)

 #### OpenEBS

-This check only runs on installs with OpenEBS when cStor is enabled:
+This check only runs on installations with OpenEBS when cStor is enabled:

-* If using block storage, check that at least one block device is available with a minimum size of 10GiB.
+* If using block storage, checks that at least one block device is available with a minimum size of 10GiB.

 #### Prometheus